oshi/oshi/README.md

 as a platform-independent library that did not require additional software and had a license compatible with both open source and commercial products.
 We have developed a strong core of features on major Operating Systems, but we would love for *you* to help by:
 * Testing!
-Our CI testing is limited.
+Our CI testing is limited to a few platforms.
 Download and test the program on various operating systems/versions and hardware and help identify gaps that our limited development and testing may have missed.
-* Offering access to an unsupported OS.
 * Contributing code.
 See something that's not working right or could work better?
 Help us fix it!
-New contributors welcome.
+New contributors are welcome.
-* Contributing ports.
-Have an OS that's not covered?
-It's likely one of the existing ports can be slightly modified.
 * Documenting implementation.
-Our Wiki is sparse.
+Our Wiki is sparse and the `oshi-demo` artifact is a place to host proof-of-concept ideas.
 Want to help new users follow in your footsteps?
 * Suggesting new features.
 Do you need OSHI to do something it doesn't currently do?
 Let us know.

 Acknowledgements